- 1 What are hot flushes?

 Avoid stress, use breathing and relaxation techniques

-It has been proven how the adoption of breathing exercises or other relaxation techniques such as yoga or mindfulness help maintain a control of the metabolism, which is interesting to reduce the frequency and intensity of hot flashes.
+It has been proven how the adoption of breathing exercises or other relaxing activities help maintain a control of the metabolism, which is interesting to reduce the frequency and intensity of hot flashes.

 Women who suffer intensely from hot flashes should participate in any of these therapies.